-$$\frac{\partial y}{\partial x} = 0 \quad \text{and} \quad \frac{\partial^2 y}{\partial x^2} \ge 0.$$ (17)
+$$\frac{\partial y}{\partial x} = 0$$ and $\frac{\partial^2 y}{\partial x^2} \ge 0$ (17)

-Therefore, the left rigid ball is stable, the middle ball is unstable, and the right ball is neutrally stable.
+Therefore, the left rigid ball is stable, the middle ball is unstable, and the right ball is neutral stable.
 In Fig. 10, we plot the three states and their stabilities corresponding to the minimization of the potential energy (15).
 This stability example simply involves finding the extremum of a scalar function with one scalar variable.

 Note that the state variable x in this example is a scalar variable due to its finite-dimensional nature (a single rigid ball).
 In contrast, continuous physical systems often involve scalar/tensor functions rather than scalar/tensor variables as state variables.
-These functions, for example, include the displacement in deformable solids, the electric displacement in electrostatics, and the temperature in thermodynamics, etc. Thus, calculus of variations [56, 71-73], is often used in the stability analysis of deformable solids.
+These functions, for example, include the displacement in deformable solids, the electric displacement in electrostatics, and the temperature in thermodynamics, etc. Thus the calculus of variations [76,90-92], which is also very useful in nonlinear elasticity, is often used in the stability analysis of deformable solids.

-2.5.2 Bifurcation examples

-We present a few examples in this sub-section for a better understanding of the concept of bifurcation especially the knowledge of nonuniqueness of solution and bifurcation points by using the implicit function theorem.
-For more advanced examples on bifurcation analysis, the following literature may be consulted: [48,52,56,57,60,74].
+2.5.2 Bifurcation Examples.
+We present a few examples in this section for a better understanding of the concept of bifurcation, especially the knowledge of nonuniqueness of solution and bifurcation points by using the implicit function theorem.
+For more advanced examples and materials of bifurcation analysis, a few literatures are listed here [68,72,76,77,79,93].